 Specific to Nominating Committee

-- Understands strategic direction and associated leadership requirements of a diverse and large organization or entity.
+- Understands strategic direction and associated leadership requirements of a diverse, large organization

-- Demonstrates broad knowledge of the dietetics profession.
+- Demonstrates broad knowledge of the nutrition and dietetics profession

 Part IV: Functions